lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 App.PostsController = Ember.ArrayController.extend();
 ```

+[TODO: it feels weird to say convention over configuration right before you
+configure something to sidestep the convention]
 Ember.js is all about convention over configuration.
 By default, you would
 expect the `IndexRoute` to work automatically with the `IndexController`.
 As our
 `IndexRoute` uses now the `PostsController`, we need to specify it manually: